 Salzburg is a BEAUTIFUL city full of life.
 For a family with young kids though, I recommend going anywhere else.
 It’s hard for the kids to run around when there is traffic everywhere.
 We took a day trip to Lake Fuschl and HOLY SMOKES.
 I wish we had stayed the last 4 days there instead of Salzburg!

 As for trip cost, you can imagine, this is something you will probably need to save for.
 Especially if you plan to stay >10 days!
 You can always reduce the cost by staying a few days less than we did.
 Also, the last hotel we stopped at was comped for us but very expensive, so keep that in mind when you see the breakdown!
-We also went for 5 seats so that Miles would be comfortable on the long flight.
+We also went for 5 seats so that our baby would be comfortable on the long flight.
 If you don’t have three kids, then you save money there too!